Click on a link below to jump to the relevant section:

 Writing Consultants

 Anu Jindal is a fiction writer and educator.
 He received his MFA in Creative Writing from the University of Massachusetts Amherst, and a BA in English and Film Theory from Dalhousie University.
-In addition to his work at Baruch, he currently teaches Creative Writing at the Icahn School of Medicine at Mount Sinai, and has formerly served as a contributing editor at Electric Literature.
+In addition to his work at Baruch, he currently teaches Creative Writing at the Icahn School of Medicine at Mount Sinai and has taught at The School of the New York Times and Gotham Writer’s Workshop, and formerly served as a contributing editor at Electric Literature.
 His writing appears in Electric Literature, Joyland, The New Quarterly, Matrix, and elsewhere.

 Dean Kritikos is a writer and educator.
 He received his MA in English from St. John’s and has taught composition there.
 He’s also worked in writing support roles there and at Queensborough Community College, Columbia School of Social Work, and the College of New Rochelle.
 His critical writing appears in The Quint, Talisman, War Literature and the Arts, Lehigh Valley Vanguard, and the collection Oceanic New York; his creative work is in ATOMIC, NYSAI, Walk Write Up, and anthologies from Great Weather for MEDIA and Crack the Spine.

 Joss is a fiction writer and educator.
 He received his MFA in fiction from Columbia University and his B.A. in English Literature from Wesleyan University.
-He has taught writing across the city at programs and institutions including Columbia University’s School of Continuing Studies, Columbia University’s High School Summer Program, SEO Scholars, 826 NYC, Behind the Book, and the School of the New York Times.
-His first novel is forthcoming from Soft Skull Press.
-He is a firm believer in student-centered writing and holistic teaching practices.
+He has taught writing across the city at programs and institutions including Columbia University, Catapult, 826 NYC, Behind the Book, and the School of the New York Times.
+His first novel, Future Feeling, was published by Soft Skull Press.
+He is particularly interested in working with students on literary analysis, building confidence in writing, personal narratives, research papers, and the brainstorming process.

 Zefyr Lisowski is a poet, interdisciplinary artist, and educator from North Carolina.
 She holds an MFA in Poetry from Hunter College and has been the recipient of fellowships from Tin House Writers Workshop, the Center for the Humanities’ Adjunct Incubator Grant, and more.
 Zefyr’s the author of the short poetry collection Blood Box (Black Lawrence Press, 2019) and is a poetry co-editor at Apogee Journal.
 She’s especially excited about trans and queer competency in higher education; de-colonial and anti-oppressive practices; writing across disciplines; and issues of accessibility in writing center spaces, among other topics.

 Holly Melgard is a poet, book designer, editor and holds a PhD in English from SUNY Buffalo.
-She has taught Introduction to Writing Composition, Introduction to Research Writing, Literature, and Creative Writing at the college level for the last 12 years.
+She has taught Introduction to Writing Composition, Introduction to Research Writing, Literature, and Creative Writing at the college level for over a decade.
 Her research interests include contemporary poetry, poetics, philosophy, computation and digital textuality.
 When consulting with students, she especially enjoys working on problems in research writing, integrating sources, brainstorming ideas, thesis development, reframing with topic and transition sentences, as well as spicing up introductions and conclusions.

 Carin Jean White is a theatre director and visual artist.
 Her work explores the intersections and porous boundaries between the roles of spectator and performer, while emphasizing how space can act both as an intermediary and active participant.
 Recently, she collaborated with Spanish artists Itsaso Iribarren and Germán de la Riva on a site-specific, physically-distanced theatre piece, The Art of Walking, for Artpark in Western New York.
 She has worked with Performance Workshop (Taiwan), California Shakespeare Theatre Company, Brooklyn Conservatory of Music, Artpark and Sundance Theatre Lab amongst others.
 Carin’s large scale paintings and installations have been shown throughout NY and the Bay Area.
 She is co-artistic director of Excellent Creature Theatre Company (Garrison, NY) and founding director of Kingston STEP, a free theatre-training program for teens.
 She holds an MFA in Theatre Directing from Columbia University.